ExcitedHumvee/URL-Shortener/README.md

     ```

 ## Further Improvements
+- Ensure sensitive data, such as visitor counts, is encrypted when stored in the database to prevent unauthorized access in case of data breaches.
 - Introduce another table to record visitors' IP addresses, timestamps, etc.
 - Utilize linting tools to ensure code quality
 - Increase unit test coverage